What is the Nurture Science Program?

 How are new team members found, recruited, mentored, and integrated?

-Career job postings within and without Columbia University will be used to find personnel.
-The senior level members will be selected based on experience and qualification.
+Career job postings within and without Columbia University are used to find personnel.
+The senior level members are selected based on experience and qualification.

 Are senior leadership involved in any businesses outside the Nurture Science Program?